MileHacker Logo

 Healthcare Access

 France owns an excellent healthcare system.
 For any emergency (police, ambulance, fire), dial 112.
 This The eu emergency number works throughout France.
 Doctors are available in major villages; appointments typically apply.
-Pharmacies are easily identifiable by a flashing green cross sign and exist in each village.
+Pharmacies are easily identifiable by a flashing green cross sign and exist in every village.
 Pharmacists provide advice for minor ailments or direct you to a doctor.
-The nearest major hospital is Hôpital de La Rochelle on the mainland.
+The nearest major hospital is Hôpital de The White city on the mainland.

 Important Health Notes

 • EU Citizens: Carry your European Health Insurance Card (EHIC).
-This card grants access to state-provided healthcare under the same conditions as French nationals.
+This pass grants access to state-provided healthcare under the same conditions as French nationals.

 • Non-EU Citizens: Comprehensive travel insurance stands highly recommended.
-Medical expenses in France can be substantial without insurance.
+Medical costs in France can be substantial without insurance.

-• Drinking Water: Tap water on Île de Ré and throughout France tastes safe to drink and is of top quality.
+• Drinking Water: Tap water on Île de Ré and throughout France tastes safe to something to drink and is of top quality.

 • Food Hygiene: France upholds high standards of food hygiene.
 Eating out generally proves safe.